tonikelope/coronapoker/README.md

 Before any gameplay occurs, Panoptes establishes a secure execution context, locking its own memory to prevent host interference, memory-dumping, or runtime instrumentation.

-* **Build-Time Cryptographic DNA:** A unique 32-byte deterministic polymorphic seed (`CHAOS_SEED`) is injected by the compilation pipeline into the native C engine.
+* **Build-Time Cryptographic DNA:** A unique 32-byte deterministic polymorphic seed is injected by the compilation pipeline into the native C engine.
 This ensures no two compiled binaries share the same internal memory layout or key derivation logic.
 * **Hybrid JIT Key Forging:** Upon initialization, compile-time logic is fused with live, hardware-level OS entropy to forge a unique ChaCha20 key.
 This key is used to strictly encrypt the `PanoptesVault`—the engine’s secure memory enclave.
 * **Polymorphic RAM Shielding:** The engine spawns multiple isolated memory structs (several decoys and one true state), constantly applying ChaCha20 keystreams to scramble data and mitigate RAM-scraping attacks.
 * **Continuous Telemetry & The Dead Man's Switch:** Background Guardian threads continuously monitor CPU cycle drift, inline hooks, and attached debuggers.
-Any anomaly instantly flips a mathematical `v.poison` bit, irrevocably corrupting the Vault's cryptographic outputs.
+Any anomaly instantly flips a mathematical `poison` bit, irrevocably corrupting the Vault's cryptographic outputs.

 ### Phase 1: Distributed Entropy & The Hand Commitment
 <img width="5640" height="4108" alt="imagen" src="https://github.com/user-attachments/assets/491afd04-ae89-42d3-af4d-fc782fa04c6d" />